Four Price

-Walter Thomas Price, IV, known as Four Price (born October 8, 1967), is a Republican member of the Texas House of Representatives for District 87, which includes Carson, Hutchinson, Moore, Potter, and Sherman counties in the Texas Panhandle.
+Walter Thomas Price IV, known as Four Price (born October 8, 1967), is an American politician and a former Republican member of the Texas House of Representatives for the 87th district.

 Election history

 Price ran without opposition in the general election held on November 6, 2018.
 Shortly thereafter, he withdrew his candidacy for Texas House Speaker, having unsuccessfully, along with several others, sought to succeed the retiring Joe Straus of San Antonio.
 Instead, Price endorsed Republican Dennis Bonnen of Angleton in Brazoria County, who emerged as the consensus choice for the speakership.

+On July 19, 2023, Price announced his decision not to seek an eighth term in the Texas House of Representatives.